omermorad/mockingbird/docs/README.md

 ## Absolute Value

-The "Absolute Value" option is pretty strait forward, the generated value from the `Fixture` decorator will the exact same value that has been passed
+The "Absolute Value" option is pretty strait forward, the generated value from the `Mock` decorator will the exact same value that has been passed

 So the result of the following code: